HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 var labelStudio = new LabelStudio('editor', options);
 ```

-The following options are recognized when initializing **LabelStudio** instance:
+The following options are recognized when initializing a **Label Studio** instance version earlier than 1.0.0.

 ## Options